nham/wabbo/written/fuzzy_string_matching_DP.md

+---
-# Fuzzy string matching through dynamic programming
+title: Fuzzy string matching through dynamic programming
+---

 I've been studying math recently, and order to organize my studies I built a small command-line tool called [hippo](https://github.com/nham/hippo).
 All it does is schedule review of items (definitions, proofs of theorems, ideas) using [spaced repetition](http://en.wikipedia.org/wiki/Spaced_repetition).
 One of the commands, the `list` command, shows items that match a particular pattern.
 So if I type `hippo list interior`, it will give me a list of all items containing the string "interior", which currently looks like this: